wrmacrae/workit/README.md

 - If you change weights of a set, all of the following incomplete sets of that exercise automatically take on the new weight.
 - Click on a weight to see a Plate Calculator for loading a barbell
 - The menu in the top left allows you to reset your progress, or change personal settings like your weight increment and barbell weight.
+- After completing a workout, the You Did It button shows some motivating stats and info.
+- You will get messages when new workouts show up after you recently completed a workout in the same subreddit.
+There is a setting to disable these.
+- Weights are automatically set based on your most recently completion of the same exercise.
+You will get the same weight plus your increment if you hit all of the target reps, and otherwise you will get the previous weight.
+- Once you enter reps for a set, timers in the upper-right will keep track of the total workout time, and the time since you last entered reps for a set.

-Note: Every Redditor sees their own personal progress, sets, and weights for a workout.
+Note: Each Redditor sees their own personal progress, sets, and weights for a workout separately.
 Your changes appear within the app, but do not affect the post that other users will see.
-The only shared information with other users is when you Complete the workout, which submits a comment below the post.
+The only shared information with other users is when you Complete the workout, which submits a comment below the post detailing what you did.

 #### To Author Workouts
 - Mods of a sub have buttons in the subreddit menu to create some example workouts